MathiasJens3n/smart-doorbell/README.md

-Lars is a angular retard
+Lars is a angular Legend.